 As you know it is vitally important to ask questions at the end of an interview.
 Knowing what questions to ask can be difficult especially if you have not prepared in advance.
-Fortunately for you I think that I have finally identified the absolutely best question to ask at this time.
-This is a question that is psychologically designed to play on the interviewers subconscious memory.
+Fortunately for you, I think that I have finally identified the absolutely best question to ask at this time.
+This is a question that is psychologically designed to play on the interviewers’ subconscious memory.
 It ensures that you are remembered as the best possible candidate for the job.

 Basically the question goes something like this;

 Interviewer (At the end of the interview): “Are there any questions from your side?”

 You: “Yes.
 I was wondering, when you make your decision and eventually hire someone for this position, whether that person is me or someone else.
 How will you know a year or even six months down the line that you have hired the right person?”

 That’s it.
 It is such a simple question but it shows the interviewer a few things.
-Firstly it shows that you are interested in what it takes to be successful in the position, and unless another candidate has read this Blog post my bet is that you will be the only interviewee that has shown an interest in anything further then the interview process.
+Firstly it shows that you are interested in what it takes to be successful in the position, and unless another candidate has read this Blog post my bet is that you will be the only interviewee that has shown an interest in anything further than the interview process.

-Why it works.
+Why this question works.

 So why is this best question to ask after an interview?
 Well to answer this question the hiring manager will have to start describing the achievements the successful candidate will have achieved in the first six months.
-They might also discuss work habits, relationships with other staff or relationships built with clients.
+They might also discuss work habits, relationships with other staff, or relationships built with clients.
 Basically they will describe the perfect person for the job.

-Obviously if you were a disaster in the interview this is not going to change much, however if you were great in the interview this is most definitely a super little edge you can give yourself to ensure that you are remembered as not just a good candidate but the perfect candidate.
+Obviously, if you were a disaster in the interview this is not going to change much, however, if you were great in the interview this is most definitely a super little edge you can give yourself to ensure that you are remembered as not just a good candidate but the perfect candidate.